ga-group/comcat/tree+def.md

       An aggregate of (average, trimmed mean, daily high, daily low) temperature as measured by a (set of) reference weather stations over a pre-defined time period.
 Sometimes capped/floored under the name heating degree days/cooling degree days, respectively.
     - #### 402020  Rainfall
       Product that tracks the (average, trimmed mean, minimum, maxium, ...) rainfall in a region over a predefined time period.
+    - #### 402030  Catastrophe
+      Product that tracks damages incurred by abnormal weather conditions or their consequences such as typhoons, hurricanes, or floods.
   - #### 4030  Emissions
     Permits and allowances in writing issued by a central authority (usually a governmental body) that allow a discharge of a specific quantity of a specific pollutant over a set time period.
     - #### 403010  CO2 permits